Diary of a Youth Ranger

 Bat patrol

-It was very exiting when we saw them, zipping over the lake, gone before you knew you’d seen them.
+It was very exciting when we saw them, zipping over the lake, gone before you knew you’d seen them.
 There were many collective “oooh”s and “aaaahh”s from the group.
 After the initial excitement had died down, we started sharing fun facts we knew about bats, which quickly turned to light competition.
-Did you know that bats have over 20 muscles per ear?
+Did you know that bats have over 20 muscles per ear?...
 But I digress.
 On the way back, we discussed other nocturnal animals like owls and badgers, the latter my instructor, Becca, is very fond of.

 All in all, it was an enjoyable activity, and I learned a lot about nature’s sky puppies.